About Ayn Rand’s Life

 She worked for Cecil B. DeMille from 1926–27, as an extra, writer and reader; for RKO (1929–32) in the wardrobe department; for Universal (1932) as a writer; Paramount (1934) as a writer; for Hal Wallis at Paramount (1943–48) as a writer.
 She also worked for Warner Brothers (1943–1949) on the screenplay for The Fountainhead movie.
 In New York (1935–43) she was a reader for Paramount and MGM.

-Ayn Rand’s Ideas
+Ayn Rand’s Novels and Ideas

 - I have finished reading Atlas Shrugged and The Fountainhead, and I want to learn more about Objectivism; where should I begin?